hudson-trading/corral/doc/02_adapting.md

           suspend: await_suspend() called
            resume: handle.resume() called

-An awaitable may only be destroyed in the initial state (`Initial`, you haven't yet touched it) or one of the terminal states (`Cancelled`, `Done`).
+An awaiter may only be destroyed in the initial state (`Initial`, you haven't yet touched it) or one of the terminal states (`Cancelled`, `Done`).
-In the typical case where the awaitable is stored as a temporary in the awaiting task's coroutine frame, the destruction would occur once `await_resume()` finishes, or when the coroutine frame is destroyed to propagate a cancellation.
+In the typical case where the awaiter is stored as a temporary in the awaiting task's coroutine frame, the destruction would occur once `await_resume()` finishes, or when the coroutine frame is destroyed to propagate a cancellation.

-* `Initial`: A new awaitable starts here.
+* `Initial`: A new awaiter starts here.
 We don't know if it's ready yet, and need to check that before calling `await_suspend()`.
 We can also early-cancel before checking readiness.
   * Can call `await_early_cancel()`, transitioning to `Cancelled` if it